National Book Award Winner

 Summary

-After Billy Lynch's funeral, his Irish-American family and friends gather in a Bronx bar to argue, joke, and tell stories about the lost first love they believe shaped his decline into alcoholism.
-Through layered remembrance, McDermott uncovers a small, decades-old kindness that quietly reframes everything.
-Her restrained, intimate style turns a modest community into a rich field for examining faith, memory, and self-deception.
+After Billy Lynch's funeral, his Irish American family and friends gather in a Bronx bar to argue, joke, and tell stories about the lost first love they believe shaped his decline into alcoholism.
+Through layered remembrance, McDermott uncovers a small kindness from decades past that quietly reframes everything.
+Her restrained, intimate style turns a modest community into a rich field for examining faith, memory, and self deception.

 ”